3D Printing Material: Metal (binder jetting) Steel / Bronze 420SS/BR

 Objects printed in Steel / Bronze 420SS/BR can be printed to be assembled.
 As long as a width of at least 0.5 mm is left between the different parts of the object.

 |Hollowing ?||Yes for raw parts

 |Minimum size of hole||2.54 mm|

-Hollowing your stainless steel parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
+Hollowing your Steel / Bronze 420SS/BR parts allows you to make them lighter, and reduce the price of printing but it is necessary to respect a minimum diameter.
 Otherwise we will not be able to remove the powder completely from the inside cavity and the holes may become clogged during infiltration.

 Our online hollowing optimization tool has the ability to calculate this automatically.

-as the drain for the excess powder material within the object.
-The
+serve as the drain for the excess powder material within the object.

 We kindly inform you that hollowed parts can not be plated.